All Episodes

 Oh, no, no, no.

-We can't we can't afford to be right.
+We can't afford to be right.

 We can't afford to take the chance.

-We we're gonna go with this.
+We're going to go with this.

-I mean, they they basically say, well, they're still enriching uranium, but it's unlikely they're trying to reconstitute their weapons program.
+I mean, they basically say, well, they're still enriching uranium, but it's unlikely they're trying to reconstitute their weapons program.

-So they're covering their rear ends, CYA.
+So they're covering their rear end, CYA.

-Well, wait a minute, what if the report's wrong?
+What if the report's wrong?

 No, no, no, this is exactly right.

-Uh, we've got to get out of Iraq and we've got to there is there is the the way we're told to think about global warming and the way we're being told to think about this are two totally different things, and we don't know if either.
+And we've got to get out of Iraq, and we've got to – there is – the way we're told to think about global warming and the way we're being told to think about this are two totally different things.

-In fact, we know I will guarantee you we have more evidence that man-made global warming is a hoax than we do on what Iran's doing with its nukes.
+In fact, we know, I will guarantee you, we have more evidence that man-made global warming is a hoax than we do on what Iran's doing with its nukes.

 Don't doubt me.

-We have a question for these Democrat candidates.
+I have a question for these Democrat candidates.

-Um question one why is Iranian prestige more important than American prestige?
+Question one, why is Iranian prestige more important than American prestige?

-And number two, how would you as president help advance Iranian prestige, Mrs. Clinton?
+And number two, how would you, as president, help advance Iranian prestige, Mrs. Clinton?

 Richard in Memphis, you're next on the EIB network.